-As part of our Blended Family Friday series, each week we spotlight a different stepfamily to learn how they've worked to bring their two families together.
+As part of our Blended Family Friday series, each week we spotlight a different stepfamily to learn how they successfully blended their two families.
 Our hope is that by telling their stories, we'll bring you closer to blended family bliss in your own life!

-Hi Amanda.
+Hi Carissa.
 Please introduce us to your family.

-What's the best thing about being part of a blended family?
+What's the best thing about being part of a large blended family like yours?

 What makes you proudest of your family?